-Whilst out with his two sons and sheep dog, a snowstorm blew up.
+Whilst out with his two sons and sheepdog, a snowstorm blew up.
 The combination of the heavy snow and cutting, freezing wind overcame both the family and flock at Vado di San Cristoforo (1675 masl) as they began the descent towards Calascio.
 When they hadn’t returned home his desperate wife attempted to look for them, dying from exhaustion and frostbite during her fruitless, and most painful of searches for her children.
-Their still-frozen bodies were found in Spring the next year, when the snows begun to melt, and they were carried back to the local cemetery by donkey.
+Their still-frozen bodies were found in Spring the next year when the snows began to melt, and they were carried back to the local cemetery by donkey.

 The white marble sculpture of the tragedy was created by Calascio sculptor Vicentino Michetti, (1909-1997).
 He belonged to a family of builders but never abandoned art, his true passion.
 His sculpture tugs at every parent’s heart and cause urban dwellers to re-consider the risks that shepherds took for their families to eat.